AdaCore/training_material/courses/spark_for_ada_programmers/labs/070_specification_language.lab.rst

       procedure Init_Rec (R : out Rec)
         with Post => Value_Rec_Is_One (R);

-.. container:: animate 1-

-   *Verify the unit still proves correctly*

 ----------------------------------
 Using Expression Functions (2/3)
 ----------------------------------

-.. container:: animate 1-

 - Keep the declaration of :ada:`Value_Rec_Is_One` in the spec file, but move the expression function to the body file.

+   + After modification, verify the unit still proves correctly

 .. container:: animate 2-